JAlcocerT/JAlcocerT/content/blog/dev-web-landing.md

     C --> D{People Can Book Tours};
 ```

-See how cool the embedded calendar can look:
+See how cool the embedded calendar can look: *powered by cal.com embedded*

 ![Booking tours with Cal](/blog_img/web/success10-ourika/ourika-cal.png)

 ---